 We confirm that during the reporting period the Fund excluded companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 5% of issuers with an ESG House Score that are in the benchmark.
+This is implemented by excluding the bottom 10% of issuers with an ESG House Score that are in the benchmark.

-We confirm that during the reporting period the portfolio carbon intensity was lower than the benchmark, in line with our overall commitment.
-As at year-end, the fund's weighted average carbon intensity (Scope 1 and 2) relative to the benchmark was 42.45%.
+Carbon intensity: We confirm that during the reporting period the portfolio carbon intensity was in excess of 10% lower than the benchmark, in line with our overall commitment.
+As at yearend, the fund's weighted average carbon intensity (Scope 1 and 2) relative to the benchmark was 88.34 %.